 - “When you don’t respond to me with an answer, I feel frustrated and ignored.
 Please respond promptly.”
 (In this example, it could be in person, email, text, etc.)

 Beneath every behavior there is a feeling.
 And beneath each feeling is a need.
 And when we meet that need rather than focus on the behavior, we begin to deal with the cause, not the symptom. ~ Ashleigh Warner

-If we are all totally honest there are times in our careers when we have been an unprofessional person.
+If we are all honest, there are times in our careers when we have been unprofessional.
 A coworker pushed us over the edge with a passive-aggressive comment.
-The harsh boss that embarrassed you in front of your peers or in a group meeting and yells at everyone because of one coworker’s bad behavior and ruins everyone’s day.
-A argument in a staff meeting that went over the top.
+The harsh boss that embarrassed you in front of your peers or a group meeting and yelled at everyone because of one coworker’s lousy behavior and ruins everyone’s day.
+An argument in a staff meeting went over the top.

 I think this is one of the most challenging aspects of any job when working with the public or collaborating with coworkers.
 “How do I respond to unprofessional people?”

 There are numerous reasons.
-Coworkers can be defensive, rude, sarcastic, have their own personal agenda and can be plain difficult.
+Coworkers can be defensive, rude, sarcastic, have their own agenda, and be plain difficult.
 Some even enjoy causing workplace drama and spreading rumors.
-They get a high while watching the sh*t fly as the tension builds and the hostility grows around them.
+They get high while watching the sh*t fly as the tension builds and the hostility grows around them.

 We spend more time with our coworkers than with family.
 Coworkers sometimes know us better than we know ourselves.
-Some even like to push our buttons, so we will react unfavorably.
+Some even like to push our buttons so that we will react unfavorably.

 How can you make the most of it?